Polythiazyl: History

 The compound was first reported as early as 1910 by F.P.
 Burt, who obtained it by heating tetrasulfur tetranitride in vacuum over silver wool.

-The compound was the first non-metallic compound in which superconductivity could be demonstrated.
+The compound was the first compound with only non-metallic elements in which superconductivity could be demonstrated.
 However, the relatively low transition temperature at about 0.3 K makes a practical application unlikely.

 Properties

 Polythiazyl is a metallic-golden and shiny, crystalline but fibrous material.
-The polymer is mostly inert to oxygen and water, but decomposes in air to a grey powder.
+The polymer is mostly inert to oxygen and water, but decomposes in air to a grey powder after months of exposure.
 At temperatures above 240 °C explosive decomposition can occur.
 The compound also explodes on impact.
+Explosion generally proceeds via decomposition to the elements.

 Polythiazyl shows an anisotropic electrical conductivity.
 Along the fibres or SN chains, the bond is electrically conductive, perpendicular to it acts as an insulator.
 The one-dimensional conductivity is based on the bonding conditions in the S-N chain, where each sulfur atom provides two π electrons and each nitrogen atom provides one π electron to form two-center 3π electron bonding units.

 Two polymorphic crystal forms were observed in the compound.
 The monoclinic form I obtained from the synthesis can be converted into an orthorhombic form II by mechanical treatment such as grinding.